 - 2. Meaningful aggregation.
-Banks use internal rating based models to assess the creditworthiness of their counterparties.
-These models routinely deal with heterogeneous information external credit ratings, credit spreads, internal models, expert estimates, etc. Aggregating this heterogeneous information into one internal rating estimate is exactly what an aggregate credit rating does with CRA ratings.
-A meaningful internal aggregation model is very important for regulatory compliance, especially in a low-default environment, where models cannot be validated using statistical data on defaults (see also the next reason). - 3.
+Banks use internal rating-based models to assess the creditworthiness of their counterparties.
+These models routinely deal with heterogeneous information such as external credit ratings, credit spreads, internal models, expert estimates.
+Aggregating this heterogeneous information into one internal rating is exactly what an aggregate credit rating does with CRA ratings.
+A meaningful internal aggregation model is very important for regulatory compliance, especially in a low-default environment, where models cannot be validated using statistical data on defaults. - 3.
 More data of better quality for training other models.
-In a default-rich environment, models for estimating credit quality are usually trained on samples of defaulted and not defaulted companies (with a suitable definition of default, usually including a time horizon).
-However, in low-default environments the defaulted set is almost empty, which makes training problematic.
-A usual solution to this problem is to train the model not to identify defaults from non-defaults, but rather to replicate an external credit quality proxy such as external credit ratings (BCBS (2005), p.96-102).
+In a default-rich environment, models for estimating credit quality are usually trained on samples of companies which default and those which do not (with a suitable definition of default, usually including a time horizon).
+However, in low-default environments the set of companies which have defaulted is almost empty, which makes training problematic.
+A common solution to this problem is to train the model not to identify defaults from non-defaults, but to replicate an external credit quality proxy such as external credit ratings (BCBS (2005), p.96-102).
 However, the question of which external credit rating to choose immediately arises.

-An aggregate credit rating is a natural candidate for such credit quality proxy.
-It is preferable to a single external credit rating, because:

-- a.
-It is more robust to any outliers in rating data.
-Quality input data allows to train credit quality models with more precision. - b.
+An aggregate credit rating is a natural candidate for such a credit quality proxy.
+It is preferable to a single external credit rating, because: - a.
+It is more robust to any outliers in the rating data.
+Quality input data allow the training of credit quality models with more precision. - b.
 It encompasses more companies than any single external credit rating.
-More input data also increases training quality and possibilities.
-For some kinds of models, more data makes all the difference. - c.
-It eliminates the variability of the resulting model estimates.
-Training the same model to replicate different external credit ratings can and will result in different models, because the sets of rated companies differ for different external credit ratings, and also because some companies are rated differently by different CRAs.
+More input data also increase training quality and possibilities.
+For some kinds of models, more data make all the difference. - c.
+It eliminates the variability of model estimates.
+Training the same model to replicate different external credit ratings results in different models, because the sets of rated companies differ for different external credit ratings, and also because some companies are rated differently by different CRA.

-However, the points 2, 3a, 3b and 3c above explicitly depend on the availability of independent studies of such aggregating methodologies.
+However, points 2, 3a, 3b and 3c above explicitly depend on the availability of independent studies of such aggregation methodologies.

-This paper, while not intending to close this question, contributes to the topic by proposing methodology for studying quality and applicability limits of arbitrary aggregate rating relative to existing credit risk models in order to determine if such aggregate rating can be seen as suitable tool for issues described in point 3.
-The methodology is based on two-step algorithm which helps to determine, 1) if the aggregate rating performs as well as best-practice credit risk models on its own domain of rated companies, 2) if aggregate rating can be accurately modeled and, therefore, extrapolated to the non-rated companies without loss it competitiveness.
-We argue that aggregate rating that successfully pass these two steps suits as candidate for the point 3.
+This paper, while not intending to close this question, contributes to the topic by proposing a methodology for studying the quality and applicability limits of an arbitrary aggregate rating relative to existing credit risk models in order to determine if such an aggregate rating can be seen as a suitable tool for the issues described in point 3.
+The methodology is based on a two-step algorithm which helps to determine, 1) if the aggregate rating performs as well as best-practice credit risk models on its own domain of rated companies, 2) if the aggregate rating can be accurately modeled and, therefore, extrapolated to non-rated companies without loss of competitiveness.
+We argue that an aggregate rating which successfully passes these two steps is suitable as a candidate for point 3.